-As noted above, the Children and Social Work Act 2017 has created Social Work England (SWE), which in due course will replace the HCPC as the regulator for social workers in England.
-The budget for 2017-18 assumes that social workers in England remain on the HCPC Register throughout 2017-18, and we continue to regard this as an appropriate assumption given the time that the transfer of functions to SWE is likely to take.
+As noted above, the Children and Social Work Act 2017 allows for the establishment of Social Work England (SWE), which in due course will replace the HCPC as the regulator for social workers in England.
+The budget for 2017-18 assumes that social workers in England remain on the HCPC Register throughout 2017-18, and at the time of writing, we continue to regard this as an appropriate assumption given the time that the transfer of functions to SWE is likely to take.
 The five year plan as discussed by Council in March 2017 modelled the possible financial impact over the longer term.
 Although the financial impact will be severe, HCPC remains a going concern.
 As the detail of the government's plans for the transfer of functions to SWE becomes clear, we will continue to assess the financial impact on HCPC and plan our response.